Baby boy names in Singapore

 Image credit: Hello Canada

-On a semi-related note, some parents from other parts of the world have christened their child “Covid” to commemorate the pandemic conditions under which the baby was conceived.
-We’ll stick to “David” for “-vid” names…thank you very much.
+On a semi-related note, some parents from other parts of the world have christened their child “Covid” to commemorate the pandemic conditions under which their baby was conceived.
+We’ll stick to David for “-vid” names … thank you very much.